Maintenance of grass verges

 Grass verges are the responsibility of Gloucestershire County Council.

-In Cheltenham, the verges are maintained by Ubico (the borough council's contractor) under an agency agreement with the county council.
+In Cheltenham, the verges are maintained by Ubico, the council's environmental service provider, under an agreement with the county council.

 The county council pay the borough council a contribution for five cuts per year.